vuhieu2610/translate_chrome_extension/README.md

 ### Update:

 Test vocabulary feature.
 If you search vocabulary greater than 20 words, you could take the test.
-The interesting thing is if you pass 85%, translator will give to you 5 sexy girl images.
+The interesting thing is if you pass 85% or more, translator will give to you 5 sexy girl images.
 If you didn't pass, you must do again or give up.

 ------------------
 ## Installation